Your Rainy Day Wedding in St. Augustine Guide

 Add 30 minutes to hair/makeup:

-Humidity makes styling more challenging and touch-ups more frequent
+Humidity makes styling harder and touch-ups more frequent.

 Build in travel buffer:

-Allow 15-20 extra minutes between locations for weather delays
+Plan for 15-20 extra minutes between locations because of weather delays.

 Prepare earlier outfit choices: